GODALMING MUSIC FESTIVAL – The First 70 Years

 Providing a piano of sufficient calibre has always been a priority for any successful music festival and a grand piano was considered essential at Godalming.
 At the early committee meetings there was talk of arranging for an orchestra for the concert performances of the choirs, no doubt with experience of the Operatic Society in mind since Mr Trew, then the Operatic Society’s Musical Director, was being consulted.
 However, the committee decided there was not enough space in the hall for the choirs, let alone an orchestra, and set out to find a grand piano, as the Hall only contained an upright.
 One was hired from T. Andrews in the early years, but this was costly and so the Festival borrowed pianos from members of the committee to save money.
 There was a campaign in the press to persuade the Council to buy a grand piano for the Borough Hall: in 1959 the Surrey Advertiser headlines read ‘Urgent need for a Grand Piano – and the Hall is too small’.
 The Council relented and bought a baby grand in 1961 and so in the fifteenth Festival in 1962 a piano section was introduced.

 That first year there were 47 piano entries, in 18 different classes over a range of ages.
 The Festival then ran for three days and was set for further expansion by the possible introduction of wind and string classes.
 However in 1963 the Borough Hall piano was criticised for sticking notes.
 For a few more years either Mrs Kathleen Dines (a piano teacher at Guildford High School and mother of Rosemary Dines & Margaret Clack) or Mrs Streeter lent another instrument.
 There was even a class for two pianos (from 1966 to 1974), for which the resident piano was presumably tolerated.
 Further pleas were made to improve the Borough Hall piano, but it was eventually accepted that there was not enough call for a first class instrument to justify the buying of a better one.
-Finally, as increased entries provided more resources, a piano was hired from T Andrews and Co, as it still is today.
+Finally, as increased entries provided more resources, a piano was hired from T Andrews and Co.

 String and wind sections were added in 1966, classes for speech and solo singing in 1968, and classes for recorders in 1970.
-With generous support from the Surrey Organists’ Association, organ classes were added in 1977, initially taking place in the Parish Church, moving in 1982 to Charterhouse Chapel.
+With generous support from the Surrey Organists’ Association, organ classes were added in 1977, initially taking place in the Parish Church, moving in 1982 to Charterhouse Chapel and now, once more, in the Parish Church.
 Finally, and most recently, a dance section was added in 1991.
 The enthusiastic start of the Dance Section is still a very vivid memory.
-There were nearly 500 entries in its first year and this has since increased to over 800.
+There were nearly 500 entries in its first year and this has since increased to over 1000.
 Some of the dancers are familiar with other sections of the Festival, but many are newcomers and it is pleasing to spread the benefits of the festival movement to another section of the local community in this way.
 The friendly atmosphere for which the Godalming Music Festival has been renowned since its beginnings has been retained in the Dance Section and must partly account for its popularity.
 The Speech Section too is currently enjoying an increase in popularity.
 There have been over 500 entries in speech and drama in each year since 1993.
 Numbers in musical sections have also held up well and so it looks as if the future of the Festival is assured.
 The competitions now last for three weeks, attracting around 2000 entries of all ages, in nearly 300 classes.
 It is a far cry from the two-day Festival from which it grew!